RESEARCH RESIDENCY / RIO (BRAZIL)

-This initiative to support contemporary art creation is adressing professional artists living in Quebec.
+This initiative to support contemporary art creation is adressing professional artists living in Montreal.
 It is part of the mandate of Diagonale whose purpose is to promote international mobility of artists who use fiber -both in terms of material or concept- within one or more projects.
 During this residency, the artist is hosted in DESPINA RESIDENCY for a month-long period during which he can develop his research project.
 It also benefits from the support and expertise of the team present on the site as well as individual meeting with curator.

 At the term of his residency, the artist hosts a public conference at DESPINA RESIDENCY and at Diagonale to present his research.

 The place of residence :

 DESPINA RESIDENCY is a contemporary art center located in Rio de Janeiro.
 It consists in workshops and a gallery space.
 The center also proposes a residency program.

 In the context of our international residency, Diagonale offer Lorna Bauer a month research residency at the bresilian art space DESPINA RESIDENCY.